 You can do this by creating an email newsletter for your WooCommerce store.

 For more techniques, see our guide on how to convert WooCommerce visitors into customers.

-We hope this article helped you setup WooCommerce conversion tracking on your eCommerce store.
-You may also want to see our list of the best WooCommerce plugins that you can install right away.
+We hope this article helped you set up WooCommerce conversion tracking on your eCommerce store.
+You may also want to see our list of the best WooCommerce plugins and how to choose the best blogging platform.